 The WHO review procedure, grounded in considerations of public health and with an evidence-based approach, will utilize the best available relevant information.
-Consistent with the requirements of the 1961 and 1971 Conventions, WHO will develop scheduling recommendations guided by the provisions in the Conventions regarding the changes in the scope of control of substances and also taking into account the preambles of the Conventions and the need to reduce the risk to the public health, including the risk of abuse, and the need to ensure medical availability as well as the relevant resolutions of its governing bodies.
+Consistent with the requirements of the 1961 and 1971 Conventions, WHO will develop scheduling recommendations guided by the provisions in the Conventions regarding the changes in the scope of control of substances and also taking into account the preambles of the Conventions and the need to reduce the risk to public health, including the balance between the risk of abuse and the need for universal access of essential medicines, as well as the relevant resolutions of its governing bodies.
 The Conventions are legal instruments; the WHO review procedure shall be applied in a manner consistent with the letter and the spirit of the Conventions.